-Budgets can serve as stepping stones for startups to follow as they carve their pathway forward.
+Business budgets can serve as stepping stones for startup business owners to follow as they carve their pathway forward.
 However, while these financial practices can help a company stay on track, they don't necessarily show how an organization is actually performing.

 So how can a company ensure that they are not drifting off course?
 Through budget variance analysis.

-Comparing budget vs. actuals allows organizations to assess their performance against their predicted forecast and course-correct as needed so they can continue to climb the staircase to success.
-In this article, our experts will be covering everything you need to know about budget vs. actual analysis to help your finance team follow FP&A best practices and serve as strategic decision influencers for your entire organization.
+Comparing budget vs. actuals allows finance leaders to assess the organization's performance against their predicted forecast and course-correct as needed so they can continue to climb the staircase to success.
+In this article, our experts will be covering everything you need to know about FP&A variance analysis to help your financial team follow Financial Planning & Analysis best practices and serve as strategic decision influencers for your entire organization.

-The actual process of comparing budget vs. actuals is straightforward.
-However, assessing the variance is the key component that allows finance teams to derive insights and use that information to support strategic decision-making among senior management.
-By evaluating whether or not an organization's spending and revenue are leading to a negative or positive variance, the finance team can then reassess their current budgets and create more strategic forecasts moving forward.
+The process of comparing budget vs. actuals is straightforward.
+However, assessing the variance is the key step that allows finance leaders to derive actionable insights and use that information to support strategic decision-making among senior management.
+By evaluating whether or not a company's spending and revenue are leading to a negative variance or positive variance, the finance team can then reassess their current budgets and create more strategic forecasts moving forward.

-There are several causes that may affect an organization’s budget variance analysis.
+Several causes may affect an organization's FP&A variance analysis.
 These include:

 - Inaccurate budgeting